dementozzz/dementozzz/README.md

 # Portfolio

 ## About Me
-I have 2+ years experience as mobile app developer and 1 year of Software tester, Skilled in Java, API testing using postman, Automation testing with cypress.
-Strong engineering professional with a Bachelor's degree focused on Business Information System.
+I have 2+ years experience as mobile app developer and currently im focusing on become a Software Quality Assurance along with 1 year experience with it.
+I have a strong background in test planning, execution, and defect tracking, ensuring the delivery of high-quality products at every stage of development.

 ## Example of work project
 - [Manual Testing - "Wishlist" feature](https://github.com/dementozzz/Wishlist_Feature_Manual_Testing)